dmhefel/information-retrieval-final-project/README.md

 =========================
 # Summary:
+We took several approaches to the document retrieval task:

-SBERT doesn't process the full article, but rather takes the first 500 words.
-To see if processing the full article would make a difference, the article is segmented into portions and Doc2Vec is trained on the full document.
+SBERT doesn't process the full article, but rather takes the first 500 or so words.
+This means that if relevant information is at the end of the document, it is not included.
+To see if processing the full article would make a difference, the article is segmented into portions, vectors created for each portion, and then the embeddings are averaged among portions.

+ We also trained a doc2vec model on the corpus to create document vectors that could be used for retrieval.

 Additionally, original articles are pre-processed by deleting the terms that go below a certain threshold, and then tested against the bm25 custom analyzer.
-_(Provide a brief overview of what your team did.
-This will be described in more detail in the slide presentation, so you don’t need to go into great detail here.)_

 =========================
 # Output: